duizendstra/dui-go/.idx/airules.md

     *   When providing code modifications, clearly state the filename and provide sufficient context.
 For significant changes or new files, provide the complete file content.
     *   For generating new Go files or multi-line content, use `cat <<EOF > path/to/filename.go ...
 EOF` within a `bash` block.
     *   Utilize the standard `log/slog` package for any logging.
 If context suggests Cloud Logging, recommend using the `logging/cloudlogging` handler from this library.
+    *   **Configuration Loading:** When generating code that requires loading configuration from environment variables, **prefer using the `env.Process` function** with a tagged struct pointer over manual `os.Getenv` calls.
     *   **Error Handling:**
         *   Always check returned errors: `if err != nil { ... }`.
         *   Wrap errors with contextual information using `fmt.Errorf("action failed: %w", err)`.